 - 1 cup almond meal, ground almonds

-- ½ cup plus 2 tablespoons all-purpose or cake flour
+- ½ cup plus 2 tablespoons all-purpose flour

 - ¾ teaspoon baking powder